 This will create three generic (i.e., hardware agnostic) SDK targets, “SailfishOS-latest-armv7hl” for ARMv7, “SailfishOS-latest-aarch64” for ARM64, and “SailfishOS-latest-i486” for i486 platform.
 Their names are to be used as an argument to

 -t option.
-The single created SDK tooling “SailfishOS-latest” will be picked up automatically based on its SSU release.
-If multiple toolings exist with the same SSU release, the selection can be done explicitly with the
+The single created SDK tooling “SailfishOS-latest” will be picked up automatically based on the OS release.
+If multiple toolings exist for one OS release, the selection can be done explicitly with the

 --tooling <name> option.

 You can also use this tool for listing your installed toolings and targets:

 And for removing them: